w3f/polkadot-wiki/docs/learn-staking.md

 work in case one of their nodes goes down.
 It should be noted that if they do not have good coordination to manage signing machines, then equivocation is possible.

-> If a validator is reported for any one of the offences they will be removed from the validator set ([chilled](#chilling)) and they will not be paid while they are out.
+If a validator is reported for any one of the offences they will be removed from the validator set ([chilled](#chilling)) and they will not be paid while they are out.
+They will be considered inactive immediately and will lose their nominators.
+They need to re-issue intent to validate and gather support from nominators.

 If you want to know more details about slashing, please look at our [research page](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).